librenms/librenms/doc/Support/FAQ.md

     - Copy the `rrd/` folder to the new server.
     - Copy the `config.php` file to the new server.
     - Renable cron by uncommenting all lines in `/etc/cron.d/librenms`

+#### <a name="faq25"> Why is my EdgeRouter device not detected?</a>

+If you have `service snmp description` set in your config then this will be why, please remove this.
+For some reason Ubnt have decided setting this value should override the sysDescr value returned which breaks our detection.

+If you don't have that set then this may be then due to an update of EdgeOS or a new device type, please [create an issue](https://github.com/librenms/librenms/issues/new).

 #### <a name="faq8"> How do I add support for a new OS?</a>